EvanDBush/bg-fanpage/README.md

+Did this last edit from the browser create a merge conflict?
+Never again!

 The goal of this website is to play around with css and html concepts.
 I've started with some images my friends made for their band.
 I hope to end up with something that looks good and might help my friends perform more shows.